Favorite your Message Center and Roadmap items. Access them anytime via your Profile. Export and share with your team or your LLM.

 [When this will happen]

-• Public Preview: Rollout begins in late April 2026 and completes in mid‑May 2026.
+• Public Preview: Rollout begins in early June 2026 (previously late April) and completes in late June 2026 (previously early June).

 [How this will affect your organization]